mtfishman/mtfishman.github.io/menu1.md

 ### Education

-* I received my Ph.D. from Caltech in the Spring of 2018.
+* PhD in Physics, Caltech, 2018.
 My thesis was on the development of tensor network algorithms.
+* BS in Engineering Physics, Cornell University, 2012.

 ### Hobbies